The 20 Best Small Dog Breeds for Your Home

 20. Yorkshire Terrier

 Personality: This breed may be small in size, but they have a big attitude.
-The Yorkie has a lot of personality, known for the characteristics that make up a classic terrier – brave, feisty, determined, and yet still affectionate.
+The Yorkie has a lot of personality, and they’re known for all the characteristics that make up a classic terrier — brave, feisty, vocal, determined, and yet still affectionate.

-Size: Yorkies are still a toy breed; these dogs weigh around seven pounds.
+Size: Yorkies are still a toy breed; these dogs weigh around 7 pounds.

 Fun fact: One of the most famous Yorkshire Terriers is Smoky, a dog who served with U.S. soldiers in World War II.

-Great for: With a terrier personality and compact size, the Yorkie is an ideal city dog and is often one of the most popular dogs in some of the biggest cities across the U.S. In addition, Yorkies are great watchdogs, excellent house companions, and (with a coat similar to human hair) generally friendly for allergy sufferers.
+Great for: With a terrier personality and compact size, the Yorkie is an ideal city dog and is often one of the most popular dogs in the biggest cities across the U.S. In addition, Yorkies are great watchdogs, excellent house companions, and (with a coat similar to human hair) generally friendly for allergy sufferers.
+However, they’re not a great choice if you’re looking for a quiet small dog breed.

 Whichever breed you choose, learn how Pumpkin Dog Insurance plans can help protect your dog’s health.